 Choosing a Professional Toastmaster

 Great care should always be taken when selecting a Toastmaster for any kind of function.
-The red tailcoat and the gold medallion on a collaret worn round the neck, does not mean that the person wearing them is a trained and qualified professional.
+The red tailcoat and the gold medallion on a collaret worn round the neck, does not in itself mean that the person wearing them has been properly trained and appropriately qualified as a true professional.

 All members of the Guild of Professional Toastmasters have been through a rigorous training programme.
 This begins with an interview with the training officers, so that they can judge whether the individual seeking to join the Guild is likely to be a suitable candidate for training and carrying out the demanding role of a Toastmaster.
 An intensive full-time training course then follows, where classroom tuition forms only part of a varied curriculum.
 Practical sessions, using microphones and professional public address systems, performing scenario based exercises in front of bright spotlights, before a specially imported “crowd” form an important part of the course.